mantidproject/governance/governance.md

 **Responsibilities of the WG Chair**

-* The chair will act as “Lead Coordinator” of the overall direction and health of the WP.
+* The chair will act as “Lead Coordinator” of the overall direction and health of the WG.
 * Resolves conflicts which cannot be resolved by consensus.
 * Calls recurrent meetings of the WG (the Secretary might do this instead).
-* Checks the membership list is up to date at each TWG meeting.
+* Checks the membership list is up to date at each WG meeting.

 **Responsibilities of the WG Secretary**